 ponysay should work just fine on GNU/Hurd, except for in the native virtual terminal (TTY).
-Hurd's terminal is limited to 16 colours and does not provide the capaility of modifing
+Hurd's terminal is limited to 16 colours and does not provide the capality of modifing

-If we are lucky it may be possible draw pictures, in full resultions, as you can in linux; which is currently not inplemented in ponysay.
-Another, not yet implemented possiblity, is to use low resolution with ACSII character for colour interpolation.
+If we are lucky it may be possible draw pictures, in full resultions, as you can in linux; which is currently not implemented possiblity, is to use low resoltion with ACSII character for colour interpolation.